percona/psmdb-docs/source/kmip.rst

      - Description
    * - ``--kmipServerName``
      - string
      - The hostname or IP address of the KMIP server.
+As of version 4.4.15-15, multiple KMIP servers are supported as the comma-separated list, e.g. ``kmip1.example.com,kmip2.example.com``
    * - ``--kmipPort``
      - number
      - The port used to communicate with the KMIP server.
 When undefined, the default port 5696 is used.